 Treating TMJ with a Splint vs. Orthotic

 The splint is designed for palliative use only…it cannot achieve a “cure”.
-A splint is made from a variable thickness of plastic that is non-measured.
+A general dentist office is going to follow a treatment protocol that includes a less dynamic approach.
+The splint is made from a variable thickness of plastic that is non-measured.
 Typically it is worn on either the upper or lower arch at night.
 The patient is discouraged from chewing any foods that challenge the muscles and from opening wide to prevent symptoms from getting worse.
 A compromised life of pain and dysfunction with Ibuprofen and/or pain relievers can be a daily ritual.

 *It cannot protect the patient from dysfunction while swallowing and chewing during the day.

-The orthotic will undergo rigorous testing again in approximately 3-4 months.
+Patients are seen monthly at the TMJ Center to measure muscle/postural change.
+The patient will undergo rigorous testing again in approximately 3-4 months.
 Healthy muscles in the facial area along with improved posture can create changes in the bite.
 This positive change is monitored and adjusted accordingly based on the information provided by the neuromuscular computer.
 This evaluation can detect changes within .1 mm!
-The orthotic becomes a dynamic instrument because it can be measured and adjusted as change to the musculature, joints and posture occur!
+The orthotic becomes a dynamic instrument because it can be measured and adjusted as change to the musculature, joints, and posture occur!

 With the orthotic a cure can and will happen.
 Consistent, repetitive function creates strength and symptom-free patients.

 Phase I TMJ treatment involves 24/7 orthotic wear until stability* is achieved.